buk7456/FreeTX/doc/logical_switches.md

 Timer1
 Switch: L3
 ```
+Explanation:
+L1 and Virt1 effectively create a triangle waveform, which gets compared with the value of the throttle source (Y1 axis) via L2.
+When SwA is in the down position, the resulting signal is passed to the timer to control it.

 If desired, we can also include a custom curve through a virtual channel, to compensate for the real world
 nonlinear relationship between current draw and throttle value.